Premier League title race: Who has the best fixtures in the run-in?

 Difficulty: ★★★1/2

 After near misses in 2019 and 2022, Liverpool know they must be close to perfect to dethrone Pep Guardiola’s Manchester City in the title race.
 Perhaps a 1-1 draw against the champions at Anfield was a missed opportunity, but Liverpool were the winners as City and Arsenal played out a goalless stalemate at the Etihad.
-The title is in Liverpool’s hands with nine games to go.
+A home fixture against Sheffield United may have got nervy, but the title is in Liverpool’s hands with eight games to go.

 A second visit to Old Trafford in a matter of weeks stands out for obvious reasons, and Liverpool have an even greater incentive to win now after a dramatic defeat to Manchester United in the quarter-finals of the FA Cup.
-Klopp’s final trip to Goodison Park should also be an emotional occasion, as title-chasing Liverpool face relegation-threatened Everton in a midweek Merseyside derby on Wednesday April 24.
+Klopp’s final trip to Goodison Park should also be an emotional occasion, as title-chasing Liverpool face relegation-threatened Everton in a midweek Merseyside derby on Wednesday 24 April.
+Liverpool dropped points away to both Manchester United and Everton during the 2018/19 run-in.

-Apart from that, the key clashes to look out for could be against sides chasing Champions League football, with fixtures against Tottenham at Anfield and a trip to Aston Villa giving Liverpool a tricky final three when Wolves at home on the final day is also considered.
+Liverpool also have the trickiest final-three, and the other key clashes to look out for are those against sides chasing Champions League football.
+Liverpool face Tottenham at Anfield before a trip to Aston Villa, giving Liverpool a tough final trio of games in May when Wolves at home on the final day is also considered.

 Arsenal